Cobham Park: Cobham Park

-A new house was built on the same foundations and completed in 1873 to a design by Edward Middleton Barry, third son of Sir Charles Barry, architect of the Palace of Westminster.
+Charles Combe expanded the estate with the purchase of Downside Mill in 1866 and land formerly belonging to Ham Manor in 1872.
+He commissioned a new house to be built on the same foundations as the mansion.
+It was designed by Edward Middleton Barry and was completed in 1873.
 Pevsner does not appear to have liked the new house, describing it as "very ugly French Renaissance".
+The new mansion was one of the first houses in country to have its own electricity supply, which was fed from a generator at Downside Mill.
+Charles Combe also founded the Cobham Stud Company and was a promoter of the railway line serving Cobham.

-The Combe family left the house in the 1930s — Charles Combe moved to the opposite extreme of the parish, Painshill Park, in 1904.
+The Combe family left the house in the 1930s — Charles Combe moved to Painshill in 1904.
 Later, family members moved into other houses on the estate, notably Cobham Court, Cossins House and Cobham Lodge.

-The house was then leased from the Combes by Eagle Star Insurance group (subsequently acquired by Zurich Financial Services) as a venue and offices until 1958.
+During the Second World War, Cobham Park was leased by Eagle Star Insurance group, which later became part of Zurich Financial Services.
 In the 1960s and 1970s, various companies leased parts of the mansion house as office/conference facilities, in a creaking state of repair.
-In 1979 Logica leased the house and outbuildings.
-It later bought the freehold from the Combes and restored the buildings.
+In 1979 Logica leased the house and outbuildings and began a restoration project that year.
+In 1987, the company purchased Cobham Park from the Combe family for £2M.

-Logica sold the house for £5.5 million in 2001 to Frogmore Estates, which sold or leased it to Beechcroft (then a subsidiary of John Laing plc), which converted the house and outbuildings, and built new apartments on the site, to make a total of around 22 luxury retirement apartments.
+Logica sold the house for £5.5 million in 2001 to Frogmore Estates, which sold it to Beechcroft (then a subsidiary of John Laing plc) the following year.
+Beechcroft converted the house and outbuildings, and built new apartments on the site, to make a total of around 21 luxury houses and apartments.